xenovector/ProX/README.md

 bool isHMS = await ProX.isHMS():
 // bool, check device service is running on GMS (google service) or not. bool isGMS = await ProX.isGMS():
+// Setting app id for iOS and HMS would make you effortless to call openAppStore() or openForceUpdateDialog(), which redirect user to the store accordingly.
+String iosAppID = 'e.g. 123456789'
+String hmsAppID = 'e.g. 123456789'

+openAppStore();
+openForceUpdateDialog();
 ```
 <br />